realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

   but not at the expense of clarity.
   - You may think you know what a variable/method is for, but the next person may not.
   - Yes, this risks job security, but it also makes it easier to change code as you keep.
-  - If you think someone will be confused by something, take extra time choosing names and add the minimum amount of comments to explain <b>WHY?</b> This is also the value of pair programming, someone else can ask you why you did something.
-Instead of just telling them, that's a place to find better names, or refactor the code to make it more clear, or add a "why?" answer comment.
+  - If you think someone will be confused by something, take extra time choosing names and add the minimum number of comments to explain <b>WHY?</b> This is also the value of pair programming, someone else can ask you why you did something.
+Instead of just telling them, that's a place to find better names, or refactor the code to make it clearer, or add a "why?" answer comment.
-- Even this short guide repeats ideas, to make it easier to understand what is important and what is not.
+- Even this short guide repeats ideas to make it easier to understand what is important and what is not.
 - Strive to make code read like regular English as possible, and to be able to understand it without using IDE tools (like cursor-hover to find var types). extending the code base.
 We risk improving the developer experience for our own sake.